CRoP: Context-wise Robust Static Human-Sensing Personalization: Experiments

 Table \ref{tab:main-table} compares the performance of CRoP with aforementioned baseline approaches.
 The values for $\Delta_P$ and $\Delta_G$ are computed as average over all the participants used for personalization for each dataset.
-The detailed results for participant-specific evaluations for each dataset are provided in Appendix B and Appendix B.4 shows the errors bars for our approach.
+The detailed results for participant-specific evaluations for each dataset are provided in Appendix \ref{appendix:detailed-results} and Appendix \ref{apendix:error-bars} shows the errors bars for our approach.

-It can be observed in Table \ref{tab:main-table} that CRoP significantly outperforms all the SOA approaches.
-On average, the personalization benefits $\Delta_P$ achieved by SHOT, PackNet, Piggyback and CoTTA are $2.16$, $26.05$, $18.01$ and $9.95$ percent points, respectively, while CRoP can achieve $35.23$ percent points.
-However, while comparing $\Delta_G$, one can observe that personalized training using SHOT, PackNet, Piggyback and CoTTA harms generalizability by $-25.73$, $-1.39$, $-9.43$, and $-17.49$ percent points respectively.
+Table \ref{tab:main-table} shows that CRoP significantly outperforms all state-of-the-art (SOTA) methods.
+On average, the personalization benefits $\Delta_P$ achieved by SHOT, PackNet, Piggyback and CoTTA are $2.16$, $26.05$, $18.01$, $9.95$, and $4.13$ percent points, respectively, while CRoP can achieve $35.23$ percent points.
+However, while comparing $\Delta_G$, one can observe that personalized training using SHOT, PackNet, Piggyback and CoTTA harms generalizability by $-25.73$, $-1.39$, $-9.43$, $-17.49$ and $-23.44$ percent points respectively.
 On the other hand, CRoP shows an average generalization benefit of $7.78$.

-Additionally, it is evident that the unsupervised approaches SHOT and CoTTA yield lower $\Delta_P$ and $\Delta_G$ than supervised approaches Packnet, Piggyback, and CRoP which is in-line with literature \cite{supvsunsup}.
+Notably, domain adaptation and continual learning methods, such as SHOT, Packnet, Piggyback, CoTTA, and PTN, leverage data from new contexts to adapt models while preserving knowledge from previous contexts or tasks.
+However, the problem addressed in this work requires the model to perform reasonably well in a completely unseen context, for which no data—labeled or unlabeled—is available during training.
+As a result, all baseline approaches struggle significantly in this scenario.
+Since the metrics in Section \ref{evaluation-metrics} evaluate performance across both available and unseen contexts, the substantial performance drop in the unseen context negatively impacts overall results.
+Furthermore, the unsupervised approaches SHOT, CoTTA, and PTN achieved lower $\Delta_P$ and $\Delta_G$ than supervised approaches Packnet, Piggyback, and CRoP, which is in line with literature \cite{supvsunsup}.

+The following discusses notable patterns observed in this section's evaluations in Table \ref{tab:main-table}, insights into the characteristics of static personalization across various human-sensing applications.